shafr/shafr.github.io/_posts/audiobooks/2015-11-17-to-hell-and-back.md

 One of the best historical audiobooks that I've listened to - lot's of things that were put in me by history teachers, stereotypes, propaganda were destroyed.

+It shows not the war itself but a lot of things that were going on in the life of people of 20th century.

 Lots of great quotes inside.

 #### Quotes: